Set the Stage

 Judah S. Harris is a photographer and filmmaker whose photography documenting Jewish life has been exhibited at the Jewish Museum and the Hebrew Union College-Jewish Institute of Religion Museum in New York City, Beth Hatefutsoth in Tel Aviv, and the Klutznick National Museum in Washington, D.C.
 To learn more, visit his website.

 There is a classic tale from the Talmud (Ta’anit page 23A), of Honi Ha-Me’agel, the circle maker, who came upon an old man planting a carob tree.
 Honi asked the man, “How long will it take for this tree to bear fruit?”
 The man replied, “Seventy years.”
 Honi then asked, “And do you think you will live another seventy years and eat the fruit of this tree?”
 The man answered, “Perhaps not.
 However, when I was born into this world, I found many carob trees planted by my father and grandfather.
 Just as they planted trees for me, I am planting trees for my children and grandchildren so they will be able to eat the fruit of these trees.”
 Trees help us focus on the next generation… on a meaningful future.

 On Tu b’Shevat (and every day) we applaud the Jewish educators who focus on the next generation day in and day out to ensure that our legacy continues mi’dor l’dor.
 I extend a personal mazal tov to our next generation: Bella!
 Of course… a hearty yashar koach to her parents and all her morot at Yeshiva Har Torah.

-Should you have any questions about PR Pitches, developing and implementing a winning PR and fundraising plan, or about any of my cost-effective day school services, please feel free to send me an email or call me at 516.569.8070.
+To learn more about compelling video marketing tools or any of my other day school marketing and development services, please feel free to send me an email or call me at 516.569.8070.